ShlomiRex/screencropper/README.md

 # Don't save screenshot to file
 region, image = crop(save_screenshot=False)
 print(region, image) # ((74, 741, 115, 57), <PIL.Image.Image image mode=RGB size=115x57 at 0x22D2E6D7810>)

+# Create window with button, when clicked, it will take screenshot of selected region and save it to file `screenshot.png`
+region, image = run()
 ```

 You can also just run from source as executable: